ashrafsaqib/Opencart-Imact-theme/README.md

 # Opencart OC-Ultra Theme

-## Modern & Responsive E-commerce Theme for Opencart
+## Modern & Responsive E-commerce Theme for Opencart ( html css only as of now )

 OC-Ultra is a cutting-edge Opencart theme designed to provide a sleek, modern, and highly responsive shopping experience.
 Built with a focus on user experience and aesthetic appeal, this theme is perfect for any online store looking to make a strong impression.